bigchaindb/bigchaindb/docs/server/source/schema/transaction.rst

-asset.data
+Asset.data
 ^^^^^^^^^^

 **type:** object or null

 User provided metadata associated with the asset.
-May also be NULL.
+May also be ``null``.